DayreaverDoesThings/Needle-Shell/README.md

 Needle is my first ever coding project.
-It can execute a couple of system commands.
-Yes, i know.
-You can just open Konsole.
-But what fun is that?
+It is a shell can execute a couple of system commands.

 Commands: ls, pwd, pacman, mkdir, cd, exit